alexus-resolver/learning-sessions/goerrors/slides_errors.md

 ---

+# ERRORS ARE NOT EXCEPTIONS

+The 'exceptions' approach in many other languages mixes "unexpected" fatal errors and "flow control" errors.

+In Go, they are separated into panics (for fatal cases) and errors (flow control).

+---

+That's why errors in their concept do not need any attached stack traces:
+* They are not unexpected.
+* An app is crafted to handle them already.

+---

 # UNUSUAL ERROR-HANDLING

-* The usual error-handling case is a function that returns an error.
-There we have a choice between wrapping and handling.
+* The usual error-handling case is a function that returns an error and we have a choice between wrapping and handling.
 * Some functions can not return errors and this creates unusual error handling cases.

 ---